HL7/crmi-ig/input/pages/artifact-terminology-service.md

     7. library: Returning any valueset that is referenced by the given library url (optionally versioned)
     8. artifact: Returning any valueset that directly or indirectly references or is referenced by the given artifact url (optionally versioned)
     9. Servers **SHOULD** support the _text and _content search parameters (as described in the [base specification](http://hl7.org/fhir/R4/search.html#text)
-    10. expansion: **MAY** support the expansion parameter in combination with url or identifier (and optionally version), returning a ValueSet instance with the given expansion identifier.

 10. **SHALL** Support [ValueSet/$validate-code](http://hl7.org/fhir/R4/valueset-operation-validate-code.html)
     1. **SHALL** support the url parameter